Frauke Hachtmann, Ph.D., MBA, M.A., BCC

-Frauke Hachtmann is a professor and associate dean in the College of Journalism and Mass Communications.
-She joined the advertising faculty in 2002 and has developed and taught a variety of courses, including media strategy, advertising and public relations campaigns, global advertising, international media, advertising and public relations research and promotional writing.
-She frequently teaches online courses and completed the Online Learning Consortium teaching certificate in 2013 with an emphasis in mobile learning.
-In 2013-14, she was a Committee on Institutional Cooperation (CIC) Departmental Executive Officer and 2015-16 CIC Academic Leadership Program fellow.
+Frauke Hachtmann is a professor in the College of Journalism and Mass Communications, where she holds the William H. Kearns Chair in Journalism.
+She joined the faculty in 2002 and has developed and taught a variety of courses including media strategy, advertising and public relations campaigns, global advertising, introduction to advertising and public relations, FOX Sports University, personal branding, advertising and public relations research and promotional writing.
+She frequently teaches online courses and completed the Online Learning Consortium teaching certificate with an emphasis on mobile learning.
+In addition, she has led multiple short-term study abroad courses to Germany and Japan.
+In 2021, she received the AEJMC Advertising Division Distinguished Teaching Award.